Activities in Children’s Services!

 Come join this fun time of movement and music.
 We encourage parents to join in as many listening skills and following direction skills are practiced.
 Plus it’s just down right fun!

 The Youth Book Club meets the 3rd Monday of each month at 4 pm.
-The club is geared towards elementary-aged children from 1st grade to 5th grade.
+The club is for 4th and 5th grade.

 - Little House in the Big Woods by Laura Ingalls Wilder (January 2016)